Sergg99/Week-3-Challenge/README.md

 - The county with the largest number of votes:
   - Denver
 - The winner of the election was:
-  - Diana DeGette, who received 73.8% of the vote and 272,892 votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 votes.

 ## Election Audit Summary:
-The sctript in this elction audit analysis shows the essential data needed for your publication, this file is a valuable tool for gathering the elections results from the polling data collections.
+The script in this election audit analysis shows the essential data needed for your publication, this file is a valuable tool for gathering the election results from the polling data collections.
 This file can be used as general information, which can be used as a template tailored to your specifications and needs.
-Name variables can be tailored as the Election Comission sees it fit.
-On the other side, using this scrip shows how a deeper  analysis can be performed regarding demographics, party lines, age, sex, etc.
+Name variables can be tailored as the Election Comission sees fit.
+On the other side, using this script shows how a deeper analysis can be performed regarding demographics, party lines, age, sex, etc.